 What Temperature Should I Set My Air Conditioner in the Summer?

 When the summer months roll around, every minute at home is spent fighting over the thermostat.
-Finding the perfect indoor temperature for everyone to enjoy is a herculan task for every head of the household — but outside of comfort, you also have to consider how your energy bills will be affected.
+Finding the perfect indoor temperature for everyone to enjoy is a herculean task for every head of the household — but outside of comfort, you also have to consider how your energy bills will be affected.

 So, at what temperature should you set the air conditioner in the summer?
 The truth is that there is no one-size-fits-all solution.
 Everyone has their own preferences.
 However, the Department of Energy does offer temperature recommendations that can help you save money while staying comfortable.